Segal Design Institute

-The Segal Design Institute (“Segal”) is an educational institute within the McCormick School of Engineering and Applied Science at Northwestern University.
-Segal is dedicated to the study of human-centered design at the undergraduate and graduate level.
-The Segal Design Institute is co-directed by Greg Holderfield and Bruce Ankenman.
-In Spring 2016, Northwestern Engineering wrote about Segal in an article titled "Better Design Through Humanity."
+The Segal Design Institute is a design thinking institute at Northwestern University.
+Segal operates within the McCormick School of Engineering and Applied Science and is dedicated to the study of human-centered design at the undergraduate and graduate level.

 History

 The Segal Design Institute was established in 2007 through a significant donation from Gordon and Carole Segal, co-founders of Crate & Barrel.